jenn2325/PIT-DSC_Program/template.md

 - Deliverable
   - A documented library that ingests any video of people moving that can then correct identifying all the individuals then predict their emotional state.
+  - A systematic algorithm that automatically extract the relevent data we need from Community Health Profiles pdf documents & Community District Profiles, and merge 59 community districts data.
 - Metrics
   - Coverage for test video files - 95% minimum
   - Precision controlling for recall being at least 50%